ccheshirecat/volant/docs/architecture/image-pipeline.md

 # Image Pipeline

-Volant now ships a single kernel artifact that already contains our initramfs and the `volary` agent.
-The orchestrator no longer expects plugins to bring their own kernel or initrd – they only supply a root filesystem bundle and the HTTP surface they want to expose.
+Volant ships a single kernel artifact (bzImage) that already contains our initramfs and the `volary` agent.
+The orchestrator no longer expects plugins to bring their own kernel or initrd — plugins only supply a root filesystem bundle and the HTTP surface they want to expose.
 This document walks through the artifacts we produce, how the host hydrates plugin images, and what the in-VM bootstrap does with them.

 ## Artifact Layout
-- `bzImage-x86_64` – Cloud Hypervisor compatible kernel with the embedded initramfs (`build/artifacts/bzImage-x86_64`). `volantd` points at this by default via `~/.volant/kernel/bzImage` (see `internal/server/config/config.go`).
+- `kernels/<arch>/bzImage` — Cloud Hypervisor compatible kernel with embedded initramfs committed to the repository for downloads (per release tag).
+The default runtime path used by the daemon is `kernel/bzImage` relative to the systemd WorkingDirectory.
+With WorkingDirectory=/var/lib/volant, that resolves to `/var/lib/volant/kernel/bzImage`.
-- `checksums.txt` – SHA256 digests for release validation.
+- `checksums.txt` — SHA256 digests for release validation.
-- `Image-arm64` / `vmlinux-x86_64` – optional debug builds retained for developers, but the control plane only needs the bzImage.

-Release automation generates these artifacts and the installer drops them in the runtime directory.
-Local rebuilds are still possible with `build/bake.sh` if you are iterating on the initramfs, but routine plugin authors never touch the kernel.
+Releases publish the `kernels/<arch>/bzImage` path so the installer can fetch it.
+Local rebuilds are supported via `build/bake.sh` which produces only the initramfs; you must integrate it into the Linux kernel using `CONFIG_INITRAMFS_SOURCE` on the Cloud Hypervisor kernel fork.

 ## Host Boot Flow
 1. **Manifest install** – When a plugin manifest is registered, it is persisted and cached by the engine (`internal/server/plugins/registry.go`).
 The manifest declares a `rootfs` URL, checksum, resource envelope, and action map.
 2. **Create VM** – On `createVM`, the orchestrator resolves the manifest and assembles a `LaunchSpec` (`internal/server/orchestrator/orchestrator.go:241`).
 Core kernel args always include the IP lease and the identifiers `volant.runtime`, `volant.plugin`, `volant.api_host`, and `volant.api_port` so the agent can crawl back to the control plane.
 3. **Rootfs hydration** – `cloudhypervisor.Launcher` streams the declared `rootfs.url` into the runtime directory before boot (`internal/server/orchestrator/cloudhypervisor/launcher.go:76`).
 HTTP(S), `file://`, and absolute paths are supported.
 If `rootfs.checksum` is present, it is verified as a `sha256` (with or without the `sha256:` prefix).
 4. **Launching Cloud Hypervisor** – The launcher stages a per-VM copy of the bzImage and attaches the fetched rootfs as a writable virtio disk.
-No separate `--initramfs` flag is required because the initramfs is already baked into the kernel.
+No separate `--initramfs` flag is required because the initramfs is baked into the kernel.
 5. **In-VM init** – Our tiny C init (`build/init.c`) configures the console, brings up `/dev`, `/proc`, `/sys`, and `/run`, and then hydrates the runtime.
 If a rootfs image was declared it is mounted (loopback or squashfs depending on the build), `stage-volary.sh` copies the agent into `/usr/local/bin`, and control pivots into the plugin filesystem via `switch_root`.
 Should mounting fail, the initramfs copy of `volary` is used as a safe fallback.
 6. **Agent startup** – `volary` reads the kernel command line, fetches the manifest over HTTP, and starts the runtime-specific router (`internal/agent/app/app.go:170-420`).
 The registered actions are exposed under `/api/v1/plugins/{plugin}/actions/{action}` and must correspond to OpenAPI metadata advertised by the manifest.